#1 Cutting the chaff

 Of course, the anime is also keen on including fun references to the original games.
 Characters often recreate famous poses, the sound-effects and music are both there, and it even has the fun text-boxes to introduce characters and track the current date.

-We also get to visit many of the iconic locations and, while it does cut out a lot of content fans might be nostalgic about, it does also faithfully recreate the best scenes and jokes from the games.
+We also get to visit many of the iconic locations and, while it does cut out a lot of content fans might be nostalgic for, it does also faithfully recreate the best scenes and jokes from the games.
 It’s always a pleasant surprise when you spot another reference to the games and some of the details they included were a surprise.